bobleesj/cifkit/README.rst

 the result into **numbers** for plots or machine learning.
 Doing that by hand does not scale to thousands of files.

-``cifkit`` is written so scientists can focus on the science—not on boilerplate geometry code.
+``cifkit`` is written so scientists can focus on the science - not on boilerplate geometry code.

 *  Help scientists extract **physics-based structural features** from